 Iran’s government has paused plans to implement a controversial new law that would have seen women in the country face up to 15 years in prison if they did not wear a head-covering hijab.

-The compulsory legislation was first approved by the country’s parliament in September 2023.
+The compulsory legislation was first approved by the country’s Parliament in September 2023.

-“According to the discussions held, it was decided that this law will not be referred to the government by the parliament for now,” Dabiri said in an interview with the newspaper Ham Mihan Daily on Monday.
+“According to the discussions held, it was decided that this law will not be referred to the government by the parliament for now,” Dabiri said in an interview with the newspaper Ham Mihan Daily on Dec.
+16.

-The decision not to enact the legislation—at least temporarily—came from top executive, legislative, and judiciary bodies, Dabiri added.
+The decision to not enact the legislation—at least temporarily—came from top executive, legislative, and judiciary bodies, Dabiri added.

 At the moment, it is “not feasible to implement this bill,” Dabiri said, without providing further details.

-The law in question drastically increases financial and social penalties for individuals who fail to adhere to the government’s strict dress code, which includes the requirement for women to wear a hijab, chador, or headscarf.
+The law in question drastically increases financial and social penalties for people who fail to adhere to the government’s strict dress code, which includes the requirement for women to wear a hijab, chador, or headscarf.

 Iran’s President Says Legislation Is ‘Very Ambiguous’